Chartered Legal Executive Apprenticeship

 CILEX Law School’s role as the apprenticeship provider is to ensure that the apprentice develops the knowledge, skills and behaviours listed in the standard.
 We provide employers and apprentices with a delivery plan which explains how and when each element of the standard will be achieved.

 Our learner management information system enables employers to be informed about their employees’ progression through their units.
 We have legal assessors and trainers located regionally throughout England, who support our apprentices in the workplace.
-Apprentices are guided and supported through their apprenticeship via specially developed learning materials, e-learning, telephone support, live webinars and some face-to-face teaching/assessment.
+Apprentices are guided and supported through their apprenticeship via specially developed learning materials, e-learning, telephone support, live webinars and some face-to-face revision.

 How much does it cost?